apmckinlay/natureapp/plants/wildmint.md

 Wild Mint can be found across North America from Alaska in the north to Texas in the south.
 It flowers from **July** to **September**.

 **Did you know?** Flies and wasps visit the flowers for nectar.
-However, the mint oil’s anti-bacterial properties may cause indigestion in cattle and livestock.
+However, the mint oil's anti-bacterial properties may cause indigestion in cattle and livestock.